serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 yarn deploy-prod
 ```

-**Note**: Please make sure your database endpoint is configured correctly in `config/security.env.prod`.
+**Note**: When running in production, please make sure your database endpoint is configured correctly in `config/security.env.prod`.

 ### REST wrapper